KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

    ```
 #TODO Anita- Figure out why this isn't showing the text color

-2. Remove the css code in your _styles.css_ file an replace it with the following code.
+2. Remove the css code in your _styles.css_ file and replace it with the following code.